-In the new iOS 11, this has been moved under Accessibility Settings.
-We are not sure why this change was made.
+In the new iOS 11, Apple moved this setting under Accessibility Settings.
+We are not sure why Apple made this change.

 Now you can locate the auto-brightness Setting under Settings > General > Accessibility > Display Accommodations.